mojolicious/mojo-mcp/README.md

   * HTTP client for testing
   * Can be embedded in Mojolicious web apps

+## Installation

+  All you need is Perl 5.20 or newer.
+Just install from [CPAN](https://metacpan.org/pod/MCP).

+    $ cpanm -n MCP

+  We recommend the use of a [Perlbrew](http://perlbrew.pl) environment.

 ## Streamable HTTP Transport

 Use the `to_action` method to add an MCP endpoint to any Mojolicious application.